White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have won eight of the 15 games they were the moneyline favorite this season (53.3%).
+- The White Sox have won 56.2% of the games this season when they were the moneyline favorite (9-7).

-- Chicago has a 6-5 record (winning 54.5% of its games) when it has played as moneyline favorites of -130 or shorter.
+- Chicago has not yet played a game with moneyline odds of -185 or shorter.

-- Based on this contest's moneyline, the White Sox have an implied win probability of 56.5%.
+- Based on this matchup's moneyline, the White Sox's implied win probability is 64.9%.

-- Chicago has had an over/under set by bookmakers 45 times, and have combined with opponents to go over the total in 22 of those games (22-19-4).
+- Chicago has played in 46 games with an over/under set, and have combined with its opponents to go over the total 22 times (22-20-4).

-- The White Sox have not had a run line set for a game this season.
+- The White Sox have not had a spread set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.